johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-11-17-azure-ad-claims-static-web-apps-azure-functions/index.md

 ![Screenshot of the Azure AD app registration API permissions screen](screenshot-azure-portal-azure-ad-app-registration-api-permissions.png)

-- [Application.Read.All](https://learn.microsoft.com/en-us/graph/permissions-reference#application-permissions-4) - to get more information about the app role assignments
 - [User.Read](https://learn.microsoft.com/en-us/graph/permissions-reference#delegated-permissions-85) - to sign in
-- [User.Read.All](https://learn.microsoft.com/en-us/graph/permissions-reference#application-permissions-81) - for acquiring the app role assignments
+- [User.Read.All](https://learn.microsoft.com/en-us/graph/permissions-reference#application-permissions-81) - for acquiring the app role assignments against a user
+- [Application.Read.All](https://learn.microsoft.com/en-us/graph/permissions-reference#application-permissions-4) - to get more information about the app role assignments - allowing us to translate the app role assignments into the claims that we want to use for authorization

-Of the above permissions, it's likely that you'll already have delegated `User.Read` in place; the other two you might need to add and ensure they're granted.
+Of the above permissions, it's likely that you'll already have delegated `User.Read` in place; the other two you might need to add and ensure they're granted in Azure.

 ## Interrogating the Microsoft Graph API

-Now we have an Azure AD app registration with sufficient permissions, we'll need a `GraphClient` to interrogate the Microsoft Graph API.
+Now we have an Azure AD App Registration with sufficient permissions, we'll need a `GraphClient` to interrogate the Microsoft Graph API.
 To get that we're going to build an `AuthenticatedGraphClientFactory`:

 ```cs
 using System.Net.Http;